Senator Murray Sinclair

 Former Canadian Senator & Former Chair of Canada's Truth & Reconciliation Commission

-Murray Sinclair is a Canadian Senator, former judge, First Nations lawyer, and the former chair of the Indian Residential Schools Truth and Reconciliation Commission.
+Murray Sinclair is a former Canadian Senator, former judge, First Nations lawyer and the former chair of the Indian Residential Schools Truth and Reconciliation Commission.
 He is the first indigenous judge appointed in Manitoba.
-He was appointed to the Canadian Senate on March 18, 2016.
+He was appointed to the Canadian Senate on 18 March 2016.

-Sinclair was appointed to the Canadian Senate on March 18, 2016.
-Belonging to the Ojibwe nation, his Ojibwe name is Mizanay Gheezik, which means “the One Who Speaks of Pictures in the Sky.”
+Belonging to the Ojibwe nation, Sinclair's Ojibwe name is Mizanay Gheezik, which means “the One Who Speaks of Pictures in the Sky".